Things you need to do before you leave, from confirming your visa to finding accommodation, packing and booking an airport pick up.

 What to do after you arrive.
-From finding longer-term accommodation to attending our briefing day and exploring our rich campus and student life.
+From finding longer-term accommodation to attending our welcome day and exploring our rich campus and student life.we

 You'll need to attend this when you arrive.
 It's a great opportunity meet our support team, other students and find out what Melbourne has to offer.

 Visit the University of Melbourne's Student Union website for all the latest news and updates on events, festivals, BBQs, clubs you can join and more.